-Both the Program Administrator and Academic Advisor/Practicum Coordinator are available to guide students through course selection and to develop their two-year Individual Learning Plan (ILP).
-The Program Administrator and Academic Advisor/Practicum Coordinator help students to solve administrative issues related to courses, requirements, advisor choice, and academic policies and procedures.
-If you are unsure about whom to approach for a particular concern, check with the Program Administrator.
+Both the Program Administrator and Senior Academic Adviser are available to guide students through course selection and to develop their two-year Individual Learning Plan (ILP).
+The Program Administrator and Senior Academic Adviser help students to solve administrative issues related to courses, program requirements, advisor choice, and academic policies and procedures.